-CAUTION: Many repairs may only be done by a certified service technician.
+- CAUTION: Many repairs may only be done by a certified service technician.
 You should only perform troubleshooting and simple repairs as authorized in your product documentation, or as directed by the online or telephone service and support team.
 Damage due to servicing that is not authorized by Dell is not covered by your warranty.
-Read and follow the safety instructions that came with the product.

-NOTE: To replace a RAID controller, always hot plug the replacement controller when the array has been powered on.
+Read and follow the safety instructions that are shipped with your product. - NOTE: To replace a RAID controller, always hot plug the replacement controller when the array has been powered on.